This post may contain affiliate links, which means I'll receive a small commission if you order through my links, at no additional cost to you.

 If you want to reduce the number of hours for walking, you need to reduce calorie intake.
 So of you consume 500 calories less every day you will lose a pound per week without walking which can reduce the walking goal to 6lbs. or 1.5 pounds per week.
 Make a plan how many calories you want to lose by reducing calorie intake and how many by walking in order to achieve your 10- pounds goal.

 Caution: Consult your doctor before starting any weight loss program!!!

 Sources: www.fitday.com and www.livestrong.com

 I hope this helps you on your health journey.
 As many of you know, I love hearing from our community.
 Have you experienced benefits from walking 3-5 times a week?
 If so, how was it?
 Let us know how it turned out in the comment section below.

 P.S.
-If you like shakes and are looking for a good affordable one to replace one-two of your 5 to 6 small meals a day.
-Let’s connect, I’d be happy to share what I’m using.
+If you like yummy shakes and are ready to release over 15lbs, let's connect.
+I'd be happy to share what I'm using.